 When you think of St. Andrews Scotland, most people think of golf.
 Yes, this is where the game of golf was created and to play on the Old Course is a golfer’s dream.
 Especially, if said golfer gets to take an infamous photo on the Swilcan Bridge located at the 18th hole.

 However, there is a lot more to this town that is located on the east coast of Scotland.
 One of the most interesting things to do is roam the graveyard located right at the ruins of St. Andrews Castle.
 These ruins overlook the North Sea and have a dungeon and lots of old, old gravesites to explore.

-As you walk the street more towards the center of town, don’t pass up North Point Café.
+As you walk the street more towards the centre of town, don’t pass up North Point Café.
 If you are a fan of Kate and William like I am, this little café is where they frequently had coffee together.
 Prince William attended St. Andrews University, one of the oldest Universities in the English-speaking language and very impressive.
 You can wander some to see a few of the buildings.